The commercial trade with captive tigers and their parts is legal and out of control. And it’s happening right on our doorstep, in Europe.

 • The commercial tiger trade undermines international efforts to end illegal trade and poaching

-Shockingly, tigers born in Europe in captivity can still be traded for commercial purposes like circuses or for private keeping and for photo opportunities.
-In some European countries you can even rent a tiger for a private party!
+Shockingly, tigers born in Europe in captivity can still be traded for commercial purposes like circuses, for private keeping or photo opportunities.
+In some European countries, you can even rent a tiger for a private party.

-Our investigators have discovered that tiger traders operating in Europe are willing and able to sell and facilitate the transfer of tigers to Asian countries where demand for their parts for traditional medicine is causing mass cruelty and a decline of the species.
-We can no longer allow this to happen!!
+Our investigators have discovered that tiger traders operating in Europe are willing and able to sell and facilitate the transfer of tigers to Asian countries, where demand for their parts for traditional medicine is causing mass cruelty.
+European tigers are considered bigger and stronger.

-Call on the European Commission to ban the commercial trade in tigers.
+Call on the European Commission to ban the commercial trade in captive tigers and their parts.